AlxndrMlk/DataIncubator/Project_desc.md

 I belive that those two tendencies:
 + non-conscious processing of familiar stimuli and
 + mere-exposure effect

 are huge drivers of change and creativity.

+To succeed on any market it is crucial to propose a product that is familiar enough not to seem 'too weird' to your customers and original enough to catch their attention.

 ![Loudness](https://raw.githubusercontent.com/AlxndrMlk/DataIncubator/master/graphs/loudness.png)